An American Werewolf in London: Music

-The film's ironically upbeat soundtrack consists of songs which refer to the moon.
-Bobby Vinton's slow, soothing version of "Blue Moon" plays during the opening credits, Van Morrison's "Moondance" plays as David and Alex make love for the first time, Creedence Clearwater Revival's "Bad Moon Rising" plays as David nears the moment of changing to the werewolf, a soft, bittersweet ballad version of "Blue Moon" by Sam Cooke plays during the agonizing wolf transformation, and the Marcels' doo-wop version of "Blue Moon" plays over the end credits.
+The film's upbeat soundtrack consists of songs which refer to the moon.
+Bobby Vinton's slow, soothing version of "Blue Moon" plays during the opening credits, Van Morrison's "Moondance" plays as David (David Naughton) and Alex Price (Jenny Agutter) make love for the first time, Creedence Clearwater Revival's "Bad Moon Rising" plays as David nears the moment of changing to the werewolf, a soft, bittersweet ballad version of "Blue Moon" by Sam Cooke plays during the agonizing wolf transformation, and the Marcels' doo-wop version of "Blue Moon" plays over the end credits.

 The score was composed and conducted by Elmer Bernstein and recorded at Olympic Studios in London, engineered by Keith Grant.
-Bernstein's score can be heard during David's nightmares, when Dr. Hirsch drives through the moors to East Proctor, and when Alex confronts David in the alley.
+Bernstein's score can be heard during David's nightmares, when Dr. J. S. Hirsch (John Woodvine) drives through the moors to East Proctor, and when Alex confronts David in the alley.
 Though Bernstein wrote and recorded music to accompany the transformation scene, the director chose not to use it.
 The three-minute passage was eventually released by Bernstein under the title "Metamorphosis".